Shindy

 Michael Schindler (born 7 September 1988), better known by his stage name Shindy, is a German rapper.
-He is currently signed to record label Friends with Money after leaving ersguterjunge.
+He is currently signed to record label Sony Music Entertainment after leaving Friends with Money and ersguterjunge.

 Life and career

 1988: Early life

 Schindler was born to a German father and a Greek mother.
 He spent his childhood working in a restaurant run by his Greek grandparents.
 He began rapping at age 14 and by 16 was noticed by Greek-German rapper Jaysus who invited him to contribute some tracks with him.

 2012: Collaborations

 In 2012, Shindy was signed to Kay One's label.
 He gained popular fame through Kay One's album Prince of Belvedair where Shindy was featured on some tracks.
 Shindy's big popularity came when featured on Kay One's chant in support of the Germany national football team titled "Finale wir kommen".
 After one more single together, he parted ways in unfriendly terms with Kay One allying himself with Bushido and Bushido's rap label ersguterjunge, at the same time issuing a diss track against Kay One.